bcaptain404/thunderup/README.md

 ## ✨ Why?

 Because Mozilla doesn’t ship `.deb` files, and package managers are either outdated or annoying.
-This script gives you full control over your Thunderbird install with minimal effort.
+I've been using and maintaining this script on a daily basis for years, so it should be fairly robust by now.